kevinMudenge/leave-management-system/README.md

 ```
 ## Contributing

 We welcome contributions to improve the Leave Management System.
+It was discontinued for whatever reasons.
 Please follow these steps to contribute:

     Fork the repository.
     Create a new branch.